AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/activity-stream.md

 ## View stream with Cloud CLI

-The `magento-cloud` CLI provides most of the same abilities as the Cloud Console.
+The `magento-cloud` CLI provides most of the same abilities as the [!DNL Cloud Console].
 The `activity` command can:

 - `list` the stream of activities for an environment
 - `get` details about a specific activity